Talent Acquisition vs Recruitment

 It’s hard to ignore the “Now Hiring” signs in the windows of nearly every business.
 Many businesses have limited hours because of a worker shortage.
 This pain point isn’t reserved for just retail shops and restaurants.
 Businesses everywhere are asking the question, “how do I get new talent interested in working at my business?”
 Higher salaries, better perks, and large signing bonuses have been the response by many business owners.
 However, this isn’t sustainable for most businesses.
 The answer for your business may lie in the difference between talent acquisition vs recruitment.

 The denotations of talent acquisition vs recruitment would make them synonyms.
 Yet, the connotation in the business world depicts two stories as to how a company attracts new hires.
 Talent acquisition envelops a strategic approach to employer branding, relationships with stakeholders, company culture, metrics, and the hiring process to attract top talent.
 Talent acquisition strategies also include current talent management as meaningful in finding qualified candidates.
-Recruitment is the use of tools such as job boards or LinkedIn or a staffing agency to fill specific open positions within your company.
+Recruitment is the use of tools such as job boards or LinkedIn or a staffing and recruiting agency to fill specific open positions within your company.
 Talent acquisition is ongoing and proactive while recruitment is as needed and reactive.

 Is Talent Acquisition Part of HR?